Moya/Moya/docs/Endpoints.md

 By default, `Endpoint` instances use the `.URL` type parameter encoding.
-You can specify how you'd like to encode parameters on a target-by-target basis in the `endpointsClosure` using the optional `parameterEncoding` parameter of the `Endpoint` initializer in your `endpointsClosure` when setting up the provider.
+You can specify how you'd like to encode parameters on a target-by-target basis in the `endpointClosure` using the optional `parameterEncoding` parameter of the `Endpoint` initializer in your `endpointClosure` when setting up the provider.

 There are four parameter encoding types: `.URL`, `.JSON`, `.PropertyList`, and `.Custom`, which map directly to the corresponding types in Alamofire.
-These are also configured in the `endpointsClosure` of the provider.
+These are also configured in the `endpointClosure` of the provider.
 Usually you just want `.URL`, but you can use whichever you like.
 These are mapped directly to the [Alamofire parameter encodings](https://github.com/Alamofire/Alamofire/blob/3d271dbbf12e104ab1373bff36c91c5ecbcc3890/Source/ParameterEncoding.swift#L47).